Skip to content

 3. Own it: Some creators choose to be open about their work.
 This is a completely valid choice.

-If the discovery comes with harassment or threats — screenshot everything, consult a lawyer, and look into your state’s revenge porn laws (which apply even if you consented to creating the content).
+If the discovery comes with harassment or threats, screenshot everything, consult a lawyer, and research your state’s revenge porn laws (which apply even if you consented to creating the content).

 Putting It All Together

 The creators who stay private long-term aren’t the ones with the most technical knowledge.
-They’re the ones who set up good systems at the start and stay disciplined.
+They’re the ones who set up strong systems at the start and stayed disciplined.
+That’s exactly what we help every Aruna creator do before they post their first piece of content.

 For deeper reading on specific topics: